Image Map

 The coasters are so cute and handy as is, but I wanted to step them up just a bit further.

 Using a Cricut and some vinyl, I cut out these little word stencils.
-Click here if you’d like to use my file from Cricut Design Space.
+If you would like to use my same file, it is available on Cricut Design Space.

 Apply the stencils like you would a sticker.
 Simply peel and apply to the pallet coaster.